kulmiye73/EIGRP_Network_Lab/README.md

     Minimum = 0ms, Maximum = 0ms, Average = 0ms

-## now the both side of the network are communicating using EIRGP protocol
+## Now the both side of the network are communicating using EIRGP protocol